tomwhartung/seeyourmind.art/docs/00-To_Do.md

   - [x] Figure out how to determine line lengths
     - [x] Put details in `03-Composition-Jungian.ods`
     - [x] Implement details in `03-Composition-Jungian.ods`
+- [ ] Fix Refine page
+  - [x] Switch the display of the color picker off for small grid sizes
 - [ ]
 - [ ]
 - [ ]